Free SVG Pattern Generator — Seamless CSS Background Patterns Online

 }

 The SVG is URL-encoded (spaces become %20, # becomes %23, ' becomes %27, <> become %3C%3E).
-Use our URL Encoder for encoding and our Base64 Encoder if you prefer Base64 data URIs.
+The generator handles this encoding automatically.
+Use our URL Encoder if you need to encode a hand-written SVG, or our Base64 Encoder if you prefer Base64 data URIs.

 As a standalone SVG file